- Home

 - Pension Basics

-Soaring living costs continue to place retirement incomes under strain, with many people hoping that some of the changes due to be introduced at the start of the 2025/26 tax year in April might help these pressures start to ease.
+Steep living costs continue to place retirement incomes under strain, with many people hoping that some of the changes due to be introduced at the start of the 2026/27 tax year on April 6 might see some of these pressures start to ease.

-There are certainly some welcome changes expected this year, including increases to the State Pension and Pension Credit, for example, but these may not be enough to meet eye-watering rises in energy and food bills seen in recent years.
-Fortunately, though, inflation is expected to remain lower than in previous years, with the Office for Budget Responsibility (OBR) predicting it’ll sit at around 2.6% by the end of 2025.
-This is still higher than the government’s 2% target.
+There are certainly a few welcome changes coming, including increases to the State Pension and Pension Credit, for example, but these may not be enough to meet rises in energy costs, food bills and other living expenses seen in recent years.
+Although inflation has gradually eased this year, the Office for Budget Responsibility (OBR) predicts it will average 2.5% in 2026, which is still higher than the government’s 2% target.

 Here, we look at some of the changes that have happened to pensions this tax year, alongside other benefits you may be entitled to, and potential ways to boost your pension.